 Element 2.3.2.
-Patients and families are empowered to ensure IPC practices are complied with.
+A hospital policy is in place to enable patients and families in compliance with IPC practices.
 [Core element]

 Standard 2.4.
 Staff health and safety in relation to IPC is protected.

 Element 2.4.1.
 At time of employment, staff are evaluated for conditions relating to communicable diseases that can be spread in healthcare setting.
 [Core element]